NHSDigital/integration-adaptor-nhais/README.md

 #### Application repeatedly throws exceptions

 ActiveMQ has not been configured with dead-lettering.
 You must purge all invalid messages from the queues.

+#### Integration Tests: Can not connect to Ryuk at localhost:32779

+An optional component (Ryuk) of the [Testcontainers](https://www.testcontainers.org/) framework used for integration tests fails to start on some developer workstations.
+It is possible to disable this component with an environment variable:

+    TESTCONTAINERS_RYUK_DISABLED=true

+Note: This variable must not be set when the tests run automatically as part of a pipeline.
+Ryuk guarantees container cleanup up after each test (even if the test crashes) and disabling it could lead to a resource leak in the build environment.